mailmojo/mailmojo-wp-widget/src/README.txt

 == Screenshots ==

-1. Customize the widget with your choices.
+1. The signup form in your sidebar.
-2. You will see the signup form in your sidebar.
+2. Customize the widget with your choices.

 == Changelog ==